typedb/typedb-docs/_03-client-api/00-overview.md

 ## Summary
 A Grakn Client is meant to be used at the application layer for the purpose of  performing operations over a keyspace that lives on the Grakn server.

-Next, we will learn about how Grakn Clients are setup and used at the application layer.
+Next, we will learn about how Grakn Clients are set up and used.
 Pick a language of your choice to continue - [Java](/docs/client-api/java), [Node.js](/docs/client-api/nodejs) or [Python](/docs/client-api/python).